The course takes you through everything you need to be a great clinical teacher:

 9. Reflect on your teaching to evaluate effectiveness

-Learn skills for life and get IMT / ST3 points.
+Learn skills for life and get application points.

 Feedback from our Students